clulab/eidos/README.md

 ```

 These instructions have otherwise assumed use of `sbt` which does significant management
-of Java's $CLASSPATH setting, directing Java both to the compiled class files and the jar files
+of Java's $CLASSPATH settings, directing Java both to the compiled class files and the jar files
 of library dependencies.
 The easiest way to help Java use Eidos without direct aid of
-`sbt` is to "assemble" a single jar file for eidos:
+`sbt` is to "assemble" a single jar file for Eidos:
 ```bash
 > sbt assembly
 ```